Falcon 9 v1.1

 Falcon 9 v1.1 was the second version of SpaceX's Falcon 9 orbital launch vehicle.
 The rocket was developed in 2011–2013, made its maiden launch in September 2013, and its final flight in January 2016.
 The Falcon 9 rocket was fully designed, manufactured, and operated by SpaceX.
 Following the second Commercial Resupply Services (CRS) launch, the initial version Falcon 9 v1.0 was retired from use and replaced by the v1.1 version.

 Falcon 9 v1.1 was a significant evolution from Falcon 9 v1.0, with 60 percent more thrust and weight.
 Its maiden flight carried out a demonstration mission with the CASSIOPE satellite on 29 September 2013, the sixth overall launch of any Falcon 9.

 Both stages of the two-stage-to-orbit vehicle used liquid oxygen (LOX) and rocket-grade kerosene (RP-1) propellants.
 The Falcon 9 v1.1 could lift payloads of 13150 kg to low Earth orbit, and 4850 kg to geostationary transfer orbit, which places the Falcon 9 design in the medium-lift range of launch systems.

 Beginning in April 2014, the Dragon capsules were propelled by Falcon 9 v1.1 to deliver cargo to the International Space Station under the Commercial Resupply Services contract with NASA.
-This version was also intended to ferry astronauts to the ISS under a NASA Commercial Crew Development contract signed in September 2014 but those missions are now scheduled to use the upgraded Falcon 9 Full Thrust version, first flown in December 2015.
+This version was also intended to ferry astronauts to the ISS under a NASA Commercial Crew Development contract signed in September 2014.
+However, SpaceX ended up using the upgraded Falcon 9 Block 5 version instead for all Crew Dragon missions.

 Falcon 9 v1.1 was notable for pioneering the development of reusable rockets, whereby SpaceX gradually refined technologies for first-stage boostback, atmospheric re-entry, controlled descent and eventual propulsive landing.
 This last goal was achieved on the first flight of the successor variant Falcon 9 Full Thrust, after several near-successes with Falcon 9 v1.1.